tunnckoCore/assert-kindof/README.md

 }
 ```

+## Related
+- [always-done](https://www.npmjs.com/package/always-done): Handle completion and errors with elegance!
+Support for streams, callbacks, promises, child processes, async/await and sync functions.
+A drop-in replacement for [async-done][] - pass 100% of its… [more](https://github.com/hybridables/always-done#readme) | [homepage](https://github.com/hybridables/always-done#readme "Handle completion and errors with elegance!
+Support for streams, callbacks, promises, child processes, async/await and sync functions.
+A drop-in replacement for [async-done][] - pass 100% of its tests plus more")
+- [assertit](https://www.npmjs.com/package/assertit): Thin sugar layer on top of `testit` framework, `is-kindof` and `assert`. | [homepage](https://github.com/tunnckoCore/assertit "Thin sugar layer on top of `testit` framework, `is-kindof` and `assert`.")
+- [is-kindof](https://www.npmjs.com/package/is-kindof): Check type of given javascript value.
+Support promises, generators, streams, and native types.
+Built on [kind-of][] lib. | [homepage](https://github.com/tunnckocore/is-kindof#readme "Check type of given javascript value.
+Support promises, generators, streams, and native types.
+Built on [kind-of][] lib.")
+- [kind-of-extra](https://www.npmjs.com/package/kind-of-extra): Additional functionality to [kind-of][] type check utility.
+Support promises, generators, streams, errors. | [homepage](https://github.com/tunnckocore/kind-of-extra#readme "Additional functionality to [kind-of][] type check utility.
+Support promises, generators, streams, errors.")
+- [kind-of-types](https://www.npmjs.com/package/kind-of-types): List of all javascript types.
+Used and useful for checking, validation, sanitizing and testing.
+Like isStream, isPromise, isWeakset and etc. | [homepage](https://github.com/tunnckocore/kind-of-types#readme "List of all javascript types.
+Used and useful for checking, validation, sanitizing and testing.
+Like isStream, isPromise, isWeakset and etc.")
+- [kind-of](https://www.npmjs.com/package/kind-of): Get the native type of a value. | [homepage](https://github.com/jonschlinkert/kind-of "Get the native type of a value.")
+- [mukla](https://www.npmjs.com/package/mukla): Small, parallel and fast test framework with suppport for async/await, promises, callbacks, streams and observables.
+Targets and works at node.js v0.10 and above. | [homepage](https://github.com/tunnckocore/mukla#readme "Small, parallel and fast test framework with suppport for async/await, promises, callbacks, streams and observables.
+Targets and works at node.js v0.10 and above.")
+- [try-catch-callback](https://www.npmjs.com/package/try-catch-callback): try/catch block with a callback, used in [try-catch-core][].
+Use it when you don't care about asyncness so much and don't want guarantees.
+If you care use [try-catch-core][]. | [homepage](https://github.com/hybridables/try-catch-callback#readme "try/catch block with a callback, used in [try-catch-core][].
+Use it when you don't care about asyncness so much and don't want guarantees.
+If you care use [try-catch-core][].")
+- [try-catch-core](https://www.npmjs.com/package/try-catch-core): Low-level package to handle completion and errors of sync or asynchronous functions, using [once][] and [dezalgo][] libs.
+Useful for and used in higher-level libs such as [always-done… [more](https://github.com/hybridables/try-catch-core#readme) | [homepage](https://github.com/hybridables/try-catch-core#readme "Low-level package to handle completion and errors of sync or asynchronous functions, using [once][] and [dezalgo][] libs.
+Useful for and used in higher-level libs such as [always-done][] to handle completion of anything.")
+- [try-read-json](https://www.npmjs.com/package/try-read-json): Graceful reading of JSON value, using JSON.parse with support for optional callback | [homepage](https://github.com/tunnckocore/try-read-json#readme "Graceful reading of JSON value, using JSON.parse with support for optional callback")

 ## Contributing
 Pull requests and stars are always welcome.
 For bugs and feature requests, [please create an issue](https://github.com/tunnckoCore/assert-kindof/issues/new).
 But before doing anything, please read the [CONTRIBUTING.md](./CONTRIBUTING.md) guidelines.